Governance and financial statements

-From our international support office in central London, we support and oversee the impact of our members by setting the strategy, standards and policies for the global partnership.
-We also provide technical assistance, research and monitoring and promote and fundraise for the global partnership.
-In keeping with our mission, we focus on creating the conditions that enable the provision of quality services, which are sustainable and reach as many people as possible.
+From our global support office in London, we support country programmes by setting the strategy, standards and policies for the global partnership.
+We provide technical assistance, research and monitoring, and we promote MSI and fundraise for our global services.
+Our focus is on creating the conditions that enable quality services, which are sustainable and support as many people as possible.

-Our UK division has a separate management structure, and provides abortion and other reproductive and sexual health services in the UK through a network of clinics.
+Our UK programme has a separate management structure, and provides abortion and other reproductive and sexual health services across UK clinics.

-The MSI Board of Trustees makes decisions on major issues facing the partnership including in the areas of: strategic direction, clinical practices, polices and processes, financial management and institutional integrity.
-The Board also has various subcommittees, for example the Audit Committee and Global Quality Governance Committee, that focus on high priority areas.
+The MSI Board of Trustees makes decisions on the big challenges facing the partnership, including our strategic direction, clinical practices, policies and processes, financial management and institutional integrity.
+The Board also has various subcommittees — for example the Audit Committee and Global Quality Governance Committee, that focus on high priority areas.

-The Board of Trustees is made up of individuals who are leaders in their field, committed to the organisation’s mission.
+The Board is made up of individuals who are leaders in their field, committed to our mission.
 They bring skill, diversity, energy, and experience to MSI.
-Their backgrounds include senior level experience in the commercial health sector; clinical and teaching experience in women’s reproductive health; leadership in the charity sector; business; government; and advocacy.
+Their backgrounds include senior level experience in the commercial health sector, clinical and teaching experience in women’s reproductive health, leadership in the charity sector, business, government, and advocacy.

-You can find out more about our Board members and Executive Team on the People page.
+Find out more about our individual Board members and members of the Executive Team.

 A standard report that captures key clinical quality and clinical governance indicators that each country programme is required to submit quarterly.
-The reports are compiled by the clinical service leads of each country programme and are submitted through International Operations reporting systems.
-The minutes of the last MAT meeting is submitted together with these reports.
+The reports are compiled by the clinical service leads of each country programme and are submitted through internal reporting systems.
+The minutes of the last Medical Advisory Team meeting is submitted together with these reports.

 ‘Amber’ and ‘green’ incidents are reported to the senior management of each programme.
 Critical incidents are reviewed by a panel of Global MDT members and lessons shared across the partnership.
 ‘Amber’ and ‘green’ incidents are handled at country programme level.
-Incidents are a key item discussed during the MAT meetings.
+Incidents are a key item discussed during the Medical Advisory Team meetings.

 All country programmes report product-related incidents to MDT.
 These incidents are investigated by the senior pharmaceutical adviser in collaboration with clinical leads and other MDT members.
 Corrective measures are taken and reporting to manufacturers done where needed.
 Learning is shared across the partnership.